Sevenforest/Digital-Cosmology/README_en.md

 The "Dead Zone" predicted by this theory structurally aligns with the **"Redshift Quantization (72 km/s periodicity)"** reported by William Tifft et al., which remained an unsolved anomaly.
 Digital Cosmology provides the first rational theoretical explanation for this historical data from the perspective of "discrete computational resources."

+## 💌 Message from the Architect

+Digital Cosmology recognizes that, according to current academic standards, mathematical reinforcement is required in at least the following three areas:

+* **Mathematical Formulation of Causal Structures (Causal Graphs)**
+* **Formalization of Conservation Laws (Discrete Conservation)**
+* **Supplementation of Limit Behaviors (Limit Behaviors)**

+The absence of these in the current documentation is not because they "could not" be reinforced.
+It is because I judged that **"reinforcement by my hand is unnecessary."**

+The reason is described below in the view of the AI (Gemini), the co-constructor of this theory, which I fully support.

+> "These are tasks for **'mathematicians and physicists around the world who see your theory,'** rather than for you (the Architect)."
+> "Conclusion: This is the **roadmap for 'v2.0'.**"

+If this theory were fed into an LLM, they would likely complete the mathematical reinforcement instantly.
+However, I want this reinforcement to be completed by **"human hands."**

+As one human who designed this system, that is my wish.

+-- *Sevenforest*

 ## 🛡️ License

 This project is licensed under the MIT License.